rlauer6/makala/README.md

 Try `DEBUG=1 make` and view the steps carefully.
 If you want to modify the `Makefile`, modify the `Makefile.jinja2` template that is copied to your working directory the first time you execute `makala`.
-If you can't find the problem, submit and issue.
+If you can't find the problem, submit an issue.

 ## __Should I use the `Makefile` or Terraform to create Lambda functions?__